iXab3r/MicSwitch/README.md

 - After initial installation application will periodically check Github for updates

 ## Features
-- Multiple microphones support (useful for streamers)
+- Multiple microphones support (useful for streamers) - ALL microphones in your system could be muted/unmuted by a single key press
 - System-wide hotkeys (supports mouse XButtons)
 - Always-on-top configurable (scale, transparency) Overlay - could be disable if not needed
 - Mute/unmute audio notification (with custom audio files support)